 Do all chickens have Salmonella?

 No!
 According to recent government data, 98.5% of whole chickens processed at large plants were found to be free of Salmonella (source).
 Many chickens sick with Salmonella will not show any symptoms, making it difficult to judge if your chickens are safe.
-If the disease worsens, the bird will be weak with watery diarrhea and have a bluish comb, but many chickens can carry a small bacterial load without any ill effects.
+If the disease worsens, the bird will be weak with watery diarrhea and have a bluish comb.
+Many chickens can carry a small bacterial load without any ill effects.
 Although other types of poultry are common carriers of Salmonella, chickens are the most likely to have it.

 Chickens living in factory farm conditions are much more likely to have diseases, including Salmonella, than a backyard flock.
 These chickens are cramped into tiny cages where they have no choice but to step in feces and sometimes on other dead birds left in their cage.